dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * they aren't worse than necessary
 * people have sufficient notice to be able to deal with the change

-We think that in the long run we do need to make a breaking change to deal with this issue properly: we need to get the UI-framework-specific pieces out of `System.Reactive`.
+It's worth noting that if we choose to keep `System.Reactive` as the main Rx package, a breaking change is, in the long run unavoidable.
+We can only solve the problem this ADR addresses by getting to a state where there is no UI-framework-specific code `System.Reactive`.
+One way (our preferred way) is to deprecate `System.Reactive`, and introduce a new main Rx package.
+There are people who really don't want us to do that, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package would be to removed code from it.
 So this can never be as gentle a breaking change as 1) above: we are intending to remove something from the API.

 It won't be quite as gentle as 2) either.
 The thing about CLR serialization is that anyone using it in .NET Core knew its days were numbered from the start.
 But in Rx we're talking about a change that had not been envisaged back in 2018 when the Rx API adopted its current form.
 People currently using Rx.NET's WPF and Windows Forms features don't know that change is coming.

 But I don't want to do anything as brutal as 3.
 The difference between 2 and 3 is essentially the combination of fair warning and time, so the upshot is that we are open to breaking changes, but they need to happen gradually, and people need to discover that the changes are coming in plenty of time to respond.
+However, the reason we prefer the idea of deprecating `System.Reactive` and introducing a new replacement (tentatively called `System.Reactive.Net`) is that it completely sidesteps this issue: no breaking changes are required.

 #### 'Clean starts' aren't, due to extension method ambiguity

-David Karnok made a [killer argument against so-called clean starts](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557205):
+David Karnok made the [killer argument against so-called clean starts](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557205):

 >As for the clean start, there would be a lot of clashes due to the use of extension methods, right?
 For example, if old Rx and new Rx needed to be interoperated, whose Select() will be applied on that IObservable?

 For me this pretty much destroys the idea of a 'clean break' to enable breaking changes.
 The exact meaning of 'clean break' being presumed here is described in the [Option 2: 'clean break' section](#option-2-clean-break-introducing-new-packages-with-no-relationship-with-current-rx) later in this document.
 That section also explains why the point David raised here is fatal for that design.
-(I just wanted to mention it in this part of the doc, because this is a summary of all the community feedback we received.)
+(I just wanted to mention it in this part of the doc, because this is a summary of all the community feedback we received, and we get the 'clean break' suggestion over and over again.)

 #### Are we holding Rx to too high a standard?

 Some people think it's wrong of us to try to maintain high levels of backwards compatibility.
 I think that's debatable, but if you are going to take that position, then it demands the question: how much backwards compatibility is enough?
 How much can we break?

 As it happens, I made clear from the start of our community engagement that total compatibility was not a goal.
 For example.
-I am quite keen to throw UWP under a bus if at all possible because its continued presence in the Rx codebase is a massive headache, and likely to cause more problems over time.
-(It has never been properly supported in the modern .NET SDK, and the system we use to work around this is an open source project that is no longer under active development.)
+I am quite keen to throw legacy UWP (the `uap10.0.18362` TFM) under a bus if at all possible because its continued presence in the Rx codebase is a massive headache, and likely to cause more problems over time.
+(It has never been properly supported in the modern .NET SDK, and the system we used until recently to work around this is an open source project that is no longer under active development.
+We've replaced this with an unsupported hack.)
+That said, our current plan nonetheless enables us to continue to support legacy UWP, so we plan to do so, despite how much I'd like to drop it.

 Here's the discussion that raised the idea that we might be holding ourselves to too high a standard: